 In the Embedded Security Challenge (ESC), a Blue Team designs a target system.
 A Red Teams try to hack it.

-A team of security experts from NYU Tandon School of Engineering competes with participating universities using a red team/blue team approach to mimic real-world attacks.
-Contestants must exploit the weaknesses of a target system, assess the effectiveness of their hardware security techniques, identify vulnerabilities and implement effective defense mechanisms.
+Competitors must exploit the weaknesses of a target system, assess the effectiveness of their hardware security techniques, identify vulnerabilities and implement effective defense mechanisms.

 ESC is an educational, research-oriented tournament aimed at hacking into the hardware of embedded systems.
 First run in 2008, it is the oldest hardware security competition in the world.
 2019 represents ESC's 12 year anniversary!

 In 2019, a team of security experts from the University of Delaware are developing the competition under the guidance of former ESC lead and now faculty member at UD, Nektarios Tsoutsos.
 This year's topic is Radio Frequency Identification (RFID).